sinnerschrader/sinnerschrader-reboot/src/cases/test-4.md

 			}
 		],
 		"quote": {
-			"text": ["To unlock the beauty,", "simplicity is the key."], "author": {
+			"text": "To unlock the beauty<br />simplicity is the key", "author": {
 				"name": "Alberto Zanotto",
 				"position": "Lead UI Designer"
-			},
-			"image": {
-				"imgSrc": "/assets/svg/double-quote.svg",
-				"altText": "Double quote"
 			}
 		}
 	},